San Diego native Tristan Detwiler praises New York Fashion Week showcase | ExBulletin

 San Diego native Tristan Detwiler praises New York Fashion Week showcase

-New York Fashion Week Mens Day returned to in-person presentations this week, with emerging designers including San Diegan Tristan Detwiler presenting their 2022 collections.
+New York Fashion Week This week’s Men’s Day reverted to a face-to-face presentation with promising designers, including San Diegan.
+Tristan Detweiler Presentation of the 2022 collection.

-The models posed like statues as the audience walked through them at a touching distance from the drawings.
-Sometimes there was a central character who introduced the theme behind the look.
+The model posed like a statue as the audience walked within walking distance of the design.
+Every now and then there was a central figure who introduced the theme behind the exterior.

-Some designers this year have sought inspiration close to home, while others have drawn inspiration from more distant tropical places.
+This year, some designers have sought inspiration near their homes, while others have painted faraway tropical places.

-Detwiler cited the sands and beaches of his hometown of San Diego as the inspiration for his STAN collection, which featured colorful patterns and quilt-like fabrics in neutral and earthy tones.
+Detweiler cited the hometown of sandy beaches and beaches of San Diego as his inspiration.
+STAN collectionIt features a colorful pattern of neutral and earth tones and a quilt-like fabric.

 Sources